Women's and Gender Studies

 Breadth Requirements: History, Philosophy and Cultural Studies

-WSTC16H3 - Criminalized Women: Gender, Justice and the Law
+WSTC16H3 - Gender, Justice and the Law

 Examining popular media and history students will investigate themes of criminality, gender and violence in relation to the social construction of justice.
 Some criminal cases involving female defendants will also be analyzed to examine historical issues and social contexts.
 Debates in feminist theory, criminology and the law will be discussed.